Animal Health, Animal Care & Laboratory Servicess - Frequently Asked Questions

 Virginia requires that all dogs and cats imported into the state be accompanied by a health certificate with individual identification and the indication that the animal, if over the age of four months, has been vaccinated for rabies (1-year or 3-year vaccine).

-- Over the weekend, I saw a field with very thin cattle.
+- A family in my neighborhood is not feeding their dogs and there is not shelter from the weather for them.
+There is also a farm nearby with a field full of very thin cattle.
 Who can I call to get help for these animals?

-Animal control officials have authority to investigate complaints of alleged cruelty or inhumane treatment of livestock.
-Contact your local animal control office and report the conditions to them, providing as many details as possible, and request they investigate the problem.
+Your local animal control officers have the authority to investigate complaints of alleged cruelty to or inhumane treatment of companion animals and livestock.
+Contact your local animal control and report the conditions to them directly, providing as many specific details as possible, and request that they investigate the situation.

 Copyright © 2015, Virginia Department of Agriculture and Consumer Services.
 For Comments or Questions Concerning this Web Site, contact the VDACS Webmaster.
 WAI Level A Compliant